 Bud is well-liked and respected at the JAG headquarters — a great trial lawyer with an impressive success rate.
 Bud was a bit timid and a great source of comic relief for JAG.

-Patrick Labyorteaux was adopted by a talent agent, so he was acting on tv by 8 years old.
-He’s even uncredited as ‘Henry’ in Blazing Saddles at just 9.
+Patrick Labyorteaux was adopted by a talent agent, so he was acting on tv by eight years old.
+He’s even uncredited as ‘Henry’ in Blazing Saddles at just nine.
 And in 1974 he played Peter in the Lucille Ball-led musical, Mame.
 Then, in ‘77 he was cast as Andy Garvey on Little House on the Prairie, who could usually be found on adventures with Half Pint.
 But he wasn’t the first Labyorteaux to visit Walnut Grove.
-You see, his younger brother, Matthew was cast the year prior as Albert Quinn Ingalls, the adopted son of Charles and Caroline.
+As it turns out, his younger brother Matthew was cast the year prior as Albert Quinn Ingalls, the adopted son of Charles and Caroline.

-In 1987 he starred as one of the lucky summer schoolers being taught by Mark Harmon’s Freddy Shoop.
+In 1987 he starred as one of the lucky summer schoolers being taught by Mark Harmon’s Freddy Shoop in Summer School.
 Then he went back to school in 1990 with the comedy Ski School.
 While he was engaging in JAG, he was also doing voice work in the series Spider-Man: The Animated Series as Flash Thompson.

 His roles have slowed in recent years, with his last credit coming from 2018’s TV movie, Rent-an-Elf.
 Today Patrick is 5y years old and has been married since 1998 to Tina Albanese, who was an associate producer for JAG.
 The couple has one son together.
 Patrick and his brother Matthew founded the Youth Rescue Fund, a charity dedicated to helping runaways, and raised millions for youth shelters across America.
 Fans could have most recently caught him in the 2018 film Rent an Elf and a 2022 episode of For All Mankind.

 John M. Jackson (A.J.
 Chegwidden)